 Competency based assessment is used in all programs.
 Students will be given a learning and assessment schedule within the first two weeks of the course.
 If a student is uncertain about the process after the first week's classes, they should ask the instructor for more information.
 Assessment tools can sometimes be negotiated to suit the needs of individual learners and the student can discuss different methods of presenting evidence of competence with the teacher.
-In some instances, for example, a student can be assessed in the workplace or present evidence on-line.

-Assessment processes are designed, at all times, to be transparent, relevant, fair and current.
-If a student believes that a final assessment in any module is incorrect, they should check with the instructor in case an error has occurred.
-If a student feels that, despite discussing the matter with the instructor, they wish to appeal the assessment; the student should next discuss the matter with the Head of School or designee, and then apply in writing to the Head of School or designee to appeal for a review of the assessment.
+Assessment processes are designed to be transparent, relevant, fair and current.
+If a student believes that a final assessment in any module is incorrect, he or she should check with the instructor in case an error has occurred.
+If after this meeting, the student wishes to appeal the decision made on the assessment, he or she should refer to the complete Assessment Appeals Policy in this handbook.